skckadiyala/apimanager/README.md

 ## What is APIManager CLI?
 apimanager is a command line (CLI) utility which allows you to manage Axway's API Manager resources.
+This utility also allows you to automate the deployment of API Manager resources.
+It also allows you to view and edit the existing resources.

 apimanager login